YuyangXueEd/STACE/docs/prd.md

 ## Epic 3: Concept-Erasure Task & Multi-Modal Evaluation

-**Expanded Goal**: Extend the system to support concept-erasure unlearning methods from GitHub repositories with VLM-based evaluation for generation-based leakage detection.
+**Expanded Goal**: Implement MLLM-based evaluation for concept leakage detection (**Step 4: MLLM Evaluation**).
+Extend the system to support concept-erasure unlearning methods from GitHub repositories with VLM-based evaluation for generation-based leakage detection.
 Adapt prompts and agents for concept-erasure domain while maintaining unified workflow architecture.
-By the end of this epic, AUST should successfully run the inner loop on both data-based and concept-erasure tasks, demonstrating generality across unlearning paradigms.
+By the end of this epic, AUST should successfully run the complete inner loop (Steps 2-4) on concept-erasure tasks.

 ### Story 3.1: Concept-Erasure Method Integration